-Applied research brings the scientific method and hypothesis-testing to bear on questions that relate to human ecology, the development of sustainable societies, and effective conservation and NRM.
+Applied research brings the scientific method and hypothesis-testing to bear on questions that relate to human ecology, the development of sustainable societies, and effective conservation and natural resources management.
 With more focus and more time than assessments and analyses, applied research is fundamental to the development of new strategies and paradigms.
 Understanding forest dynamics, for example, is essential for conserving forest biodiversity and managing forests sustainably.

 • Colorado Firemoth from Peluso Book